 Before long, two of the wolves ran through the field and across some streams, close enough for all of us to witness with the naked eye.
 In the distant photo, there’s one crossing the stream and one on the shore.

-4 Killer whales in Alaska
+6 Killer Whales in Alaska

 Not only did we see orcas, but we saw a very special pod, an endangered family that has been struggling to reproduce for years.
 It was touching to see them splashing around and playing as a family.

-3 Alligators in the Everglades
+5 Alligators in the Everglades, Florida

 There were four or five gators in the vicinity, and they barely moved.
 They looked so cool that I wanted to walk up and pet them.
 Fortunately, I resisted this urge.

-2 Grizzly bear in Yellowstone
+3 Grizzly Bear in Yellowstone

-My long-awaited bear sighting was extremely dramatic.
+My long-awaited grizzly bear sighting was extremely dramatic.
 During a hike to Mt.
-Washburn, I was alone, it was late in the afternoon, and I did not have bear spray – three big violations of common sense safety protocol.
+Washburn, I was alone, it was late in the day, and I did not have bear spray – three big violations of common sense safety protocol.

 But I pushed ahead and was rewarded with the sight of a grizzly on the hill, about 100 yards away.
 It was a thrilling sight even though I didn’t dare to move any closer.
 I finally had my own bear story to match those of my friends!

-1 California condor at the Grand Canyon
+2 California Condor at the Grand Canyon

 When I visited the North Rim of the Grand Canyon, I saw a massive California condor sitting on a rock just 15 feet away.
 The vultures have a 10-foot wing span, the largest of any bird in North America, as well as scary-looking claws.
 You would not want to make one of these beasts angry.

 At the time, just over 300 condors existed in the world, and nearly half of those were in captivity, so this was an incredibly rare wild sighting of a critically-endangered species.

 Some follow-up research (easy to do, since the condor was marked with an “A7” tag on its wing) revealed that this condor was one of three that had behavioral issues and was later captured and sent to Boise, Idaho to live in captivity for its own safety.

 The good news is that the number of condors is on the rise.
-There were only 23 California condors left in the world in 1982, and that number had grown to 405 at last count.
+There were only 23 California condors left in the world in 1982, and that number had grown to 537 at last count.